P0TEZ/Unix_PDF_Finder/README.md

 -   `-removeDir [FOLDER]` : Remove a directory from the configuration file.
 -   `-listDir` : List the directories in the configuration file.
 -   `-resetConfig` : Reset the configuration file.
--   `resetHistory` : Reset the history file.
+-   `-resetHistory` : Reset the history file.
--   `history` : Display the history file.
+-   `-history` : Display the history file.

 ## **Configuration file**